ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 Optionally, the Key Distribution Response MAY contain the following parameters, which, if included, MUST have the corresponding values:

-* pub\_keys, may only be present if get\_pub\_keys was present in the Key Distribution Request; this parameter is a COSE\_KeySet (see {{RFC8152}}), which contains the public keys of all the members of the group.
+* 'pub\_keys', may only be present if 'get\_pub\_keys' was present in the Key Distribution Request; this parameter is a COSE\_KeySet (see {{RFC8152}}), which contains the public keys of all the members of the group.

 * group_policies, with value a list of parameters indicating how the group handles specific management aspects.
 This includes, for instance, approaches to achieve synchronization of sequence numbers among group members.
 The exact format of this parameter is specific to the profile.

-* mgt_key_material, with value the administrative keying material to participate in the revocation and renewal of group keying (rekeying) performed by the KDC.
+* 'mgt_key_material', with value the administrative keying material to participate in the revocation and renewal of group keying (rekeying) performed by the KDC.
 The exact format and content depend on the specific rekeying algorithm used in the group, which may be specified in the profile.

 Specific profiles need to specify how exactly the keying material is used to protect the group communication.